amunnezza/ISCDoc/ISC2/Capitolo 5/Module 1.md

 -   Secret key
 -   Session key

-An example of [symmetric encryption](https://learn.isc2.org/content/enforced/9541-CC-SPT-GLOBAL-1ED-1M/build/chapter_05/module_01/ch05_m01-Encryption_Overview.html?d2lSessionVal=cvTrTCqN5CaEQU1Bv8rdyg8eF&ou=9541&d2l_body_type=3#) is a substitution cipher, which involves the simple process of substituting letters for other letters, or more appropriately, substituting bits for other bits, based upon a cryptovariable.
+An example of **symmetric encryption**(_def An algorithm that uses the same key in both the encryption and the decryption processes._) is a substitution cipher, which involves the simple process of substituting letters for other letters, or more appropriately, substituting bits for other bits, based upon a cryptovariable.
 These ciphers involve replacing each letter of the plaintext with another that may be further down the alphabet.

 ##### Asymmetric Encryption